ianuhs/Pneumonia-Classifier/README.md

 This project helped me explore:
 - Transfer learning using pre-trained CNNs (ResNet)
 - Evaluation metrics like accuracy, precision, recall, F1 score, ROC AUC, confusion matrices, etc.
-- Training techniques like data augmentation and learning rate tuning
+- Training techniques like data augmentation, weighted loss, and image preprocessing
+- Impact of tuning learning rate, epoch count, and network depth
 - Understanding training/validation loss and accuracy curves

 After each training and evaluation session, I analyzed the performance to see what worked and what didn’t, and made adjustments accordingly.
 Below is a graph of how the models improved over time.